chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter2.md

   class of grammars.
 See the [Appendix][appendix] for details.
 - **-table** : this option (introduced in Version 0.6.1) stores and loads the parse table from a binary file instead of storing it inline as a static array.
+It will create a `.fsm` file in the same directory as the parser and AST modules.
+When loading the fsm file, it will look for it in either the working directory or in the `./src/` directory.
   This option may be better for parsers with a large number of states, especially if one wishes to use rustfmt on the generated parser.
 This option is not compatible with older style of parsers such as those enabled with the `-zc` option.

 #### Sample main